carlos-afonso/COVID-19/README.md

 * The data includes all cases treated in NYC, regardless of residence status (i.e., it includes cases in NYC residents and foreign residents treated in NYC facilities).
 Currently, the data does not provide a breakdown by residence status.
 So, we don't really know how many cases are specifically in NYC residents.
 However, earlier versions of the data included the residence status breakdown and the large majority of the cases were in NYC residents.
 So, it seems reasonable to assume that, for the current data, the large majority of the cases are NYC residents.

-* Despite of the data limitations mentioned above, it's great that NYC Health tracks and provides this important data, and with frequent updates.
-Moreover, this is probably one of the best (if not the best) quality COVID-19 data across all of the US.
+* Despite the data limitations mentioned above, it's great that NYC Health tracks and provides this important data, and with frequent updates.
+This is probably one of the best quality COVID-19 data across all of the United States.
 So, I appreciate and I'm grateful for NYC Health's work.

 * NYC Health usually updates the data twice a day, once in the morning (11 am) and once in the evening (7 pm).
 This webpage is updated once a day, in the evening (with the 7 pm data update), so that the plots show the end-of-day data.
 Each plot explicitly states the date/time of the data being displayed.

 ### NYC latest numbers

-Latest COVID-19 numbers in NYC, collected from the [NYC Health COVID-19 webpage](https://www1.nyc.gov/site/doh/covid/covid-19-main.page){:target="&#95;blank" rel="noopener"}
+Latest COVID-19 numbers in NYC, collected from the [NYC Health COVID-19 webpage](https://www1.nyc.gov/site/doh/covid/covid-19-main.page){:target="&#95;blank" rel="noopener"}:

 | Update Date | New<br>Cases | Total<br>Cases | Total<br>Hospitalizations | Total<br>Deaths |
 | :---------------- | ---: | -----: | ------------: | ---------: |
 | March 25, 5:30 pm | 4,414| 20,011 | 3,922 (19.6%) | 280 (1.4%) |
 | March 24, 5:00 pm | 2,482| 15,597 | 2,883 (18.5%) | 192 (1.2%) |

 Note: The plots below show the data from March 25, 2020, 5:30 pm.
-The plots are updated every evening (with the end-of-day data).
+The plots are updated every evening with the latest (end-of-day) data.

 ### NYC cases over Time